Virginia Burn Injury Lawyer

 Severe burn injuries often require extensive medical treatment such as multiple surgeries, potential skin grafts, and plastic surgery, and may result in the victim’s inability to work.
 The psychological aftermath of burn injuries can include depression, anxiety, post-traumatic stress disorder, and sleep disturbances.

-Damages refer to the monetary compensation awarded to a person who has suffered harm or loss as a result of someone else’s negligent conduct.
 In Virginia, a victim can be awarded economic damages and non-economic damages.

-Economic damages are quantifiable amounts that may be awarded to the injured party.
+• Economic damages: Economic damages are quantifiable amounts that may be awarded to the injured party.
 Some examples include compensation for medical expenses, prescription costs, and lost wages.

-Non-economic damages are less cut-and-dried because the amounts are not clearly quantified.
+• Non-economic damages: Non-economic damages are less cut-and-dried because the amounts are not clearly quantified.
 Some examples include compensation for pain, suffering, and emotional distress.

-In cases where the negligent party’s behavior was willful or especially malicious, punitive damages may be awarded for the purpose of punishing the defendant and deterring similar conduct.
+• Punitive damages: In cases where the negligent party’s behavior was willful or especially malicious, punitive damages may be awarded for the purpose of punishing the defendant and deterring similar conduct.

 Our attorneys are prepared to diligently pursue the maximum compensation possible to help you during this painful time.
 As we work on a contingency fee basis, you will not be responsible for any legal fees unless we successfully recover compensation for your claim.